 MIP Cemetery Transcripts

-The MIP Cemetery Transcripts (Maine Inscription Project) consist of the transcription of information from every tombstone in literally THOUSANDS of cemeteries.
+The MIP* cemetery transcripts were compile over a period of several decades by member volunteers.
+They include inscription data from grave markers in literally THOUSANDS of cemeteries.
 Before the MIP was begun, researchers would generally head to larger cemeteries in hopes of finding the elusive graveyard holding the remains of an ancestor.
 However, someone who lived far away with limited time on their hands would be hard pressed to find - let alone visit - a 200-year old family cemetery in the back field of an old deserted farmhouse located a half-mile off the Route 23 county highway road, and 100 feet beyond a cluster of oak trees and bushes, with nothing but a crude slate marker, engraved by hand, that is partially covered by the earth!

 Over a period of more than 50 years MOCA volunteers have done the "foot work" to find and transcribe such elusive gravestones.
 They generously offered hours of their own time to do so, with a sincere desire to preserve the final resting places of departed individuals.